Giannie/Blocking-Test/README.md

 ## Requirements:

-Python 2.7 or greater (including any version of python 3).

-### OR

-Python 2.6 with argparse installed. (untested but should work)
+Python 2.7 or Python >= 3.5. (it might run on other versions if correct packages are installed)

 ## Usage: